palatok/next-jwt-auth/README.md

 # next-jwt-auth

-JWT auth for customer auth service for NextJS project
+JWT auth for custome auth service for NextJS project